faveosuite/faveo-server-images/_docs/installation/providers/enterprise/basic-troubleshooting-script.md

 - This indicates that this list of files and directories is incorrectly owned by root.

-- These folders must be owned by the web server user (usually www-data) to allow the application to read and write logs, cache, and perform scheduled tasks etc..
+- These folders must be owned by the web server user *(usually www-data)* to allow the application to read and write logs, cache, and perform scheduled tasks etc..

  - To fix, we can try the following command.
-If the issue persists, please reach (**support@faveohelpdesk.com***)
+If the issue persists, please reach (**support@faveohelpdesk.com***) or run the below command.

 ```
 chown -R www-data:www-data <<<Enter the faveo root directory here>>>
 ```

-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script output will be logged to <code><b>faveo-check.log</b></code> inside the same directory where the script is present.

+---

 #### Required Ports are Open Check

 - This Check is to check whether the ports are open internally and the services are listening on the port.

-- Enter **11** to check if Required Ports are Open for Faveo
+- Enter <code><b>11</b></code> to check if Required Ports are Open for Faveo.

 - The script will automatically check commonly required Faveo ports: 80 (HTTP), 443 (HTTPS), 3306 (MySQL), and 6379 (Redis)